Tengato/Mechadrone1/ReadMe.txt

 This repository contains a WIP of my attempt to build a 3D game engine in C# for the XNA 4.0 platform.
 My goal is to explore game engine problems and add support for features common to a first- or third–person 3D ‘outdoor’ game, eventually making small games using the engine.
 Since it’s built on the XNA platform, I start out with a lot of data types created for me and a simplified interface to the graphics library.
 I also got a free framework for the asset conditioning pipeline and runtime content resource manager.

-You can run the engine demo on Windows by running \Drop\setup.exe
+You can run the engine demo on Windows downloadling a zip file of the installer from here: https://www.amazon.com/clouddrive/share?s=0ghYFN1iSCsqAv4oEGb-sk

 Some important files to look out for:
 •	\Mechadrone1\Mechadrone1\Rendering\SceneManager.cs